-Anemia is a medical condition characterized by a deficiency of red blood cells or a decrease in hemoglobin concentration in the blood, which can result in reduced oxygen-carrying capacity.
+Anemia is a medical condition characterized by a deficiency of healthy red blood cells or a decrease in hemoglobin concentration in the blood, which can result in reduced oxygen-carrying capacity.
 It often leads to symptoms such as fatigue, weakness, and paleness, as well as potential complications affecting various organ systems.
-To effectively diagnose and manage anemia, healthcare professionals use an essential resource known as an Anemia Chart.
+Healthcare professionals use an essential resource known as an Anemia Chart to effectively diagnose and manage anemia.

-Match the patient's clinical presentation and test results with the appropriate mechanism on the chart.
-Determine if the anemia is related to acute or chronic blood loss, erythropoiesis, or hemolysis problems.
+Match the patient’s clinical presentation and test results with the appropriate mechanism on the chart.
+Determine if the anemia is related to acute or chronic blood loss, erythropoiesis, or hemolysis problems like sickle cell anemia, a type of inherited hemolytic anemia and the most common form of sickle cell disease.

-Step 3: Recording Mechanism & Fill the Interpretation
+Step 3: Recording mechanism & fill in the interpretation

 Record the mechanism and relevant examples in the “Results & Interpretation” section.
 Be specific about the mechanism and its potential causes based on your assessment.
 Meanwhile, you can also provide a concise summary of the anemia’s underlying cause and possible implications for the patient’s health.